StarksJohn/react-native-init-project/README.md

 # AwesomeProject

-Scaffolding for react native project
+    The basic framework of the react native project to help you quickly build a high-quality RN project

 HomePage: